pag-iiitd/DocDependency/scripts/RQ2_scripts/README.md

 3. It will create a new JSON file with name **<project_name>_changedFunctions.json**.
 This file contains all the functions which evolved between two commits with the component which evolved in the commit (code/doc).

 ## Getting functions where only documentation was changed (using filter_database.py):
-1. Open a terminal in the "project_folder"
+1. Open a terminal in the 'project_folder'
     >(Assuming filter_database.py and "<project_name>_changedFunctions.json" exist in this directory)
 3. Run the python script using command
     `> python3 filter_database.py <project_name>`